Khashiev/Java0/README.md

 | Types |	Primitive types |
 | Operators |	Standard operations of primitive types|

 Java is a strictly typed programming language.
-Fundamental data types (boolean, character, integer, floating point number) are represented in Java by eight primitive types: boolean, char, byte, short, int, long, float, double.
+The basic data types (boolean, character, integer, float) are represented in Java by eight primitive types: boolean, char, byte, short, int, long, float, double.

-Work with integer type.
+Working with the integer type.

-Calculate the sum of digits of a six-digit int number (the number value is set directly in the code by explicitly initializating the number variable).
+Calculating the sum of the digits of a six-digit int number (the value of the number is set directly in the code by explicitly initializing the number variable).

-Example of the program operation for number 479598:
+Example of program operation for number 479598:
 ```
 $ java Program
   42